For Therapists

 Practical details

-Sessions are 45 minutes, one-to-one, currently delivered online via Google Meet.
+Sessions are approximately 75 minutes, one-to-one, currently delivered online via Google Meet.
 Programmes are structured and time-limited, typically three or six sessions, with clear progression and a defined end point.
 The full pathway and pricing is set out on the sessions and pricing page.

 Between sessions, clients receive PDF guides, exercises, and bespoke audio recordings to support independent practice.
 The work is structured to build a portable skill set, not to create ongoing dependence on the practitioner.